 For Michael, drawing is the scaffolding needed to construct a painting.
-In his work he likes to use complimentary colours and strange angles.
-As a watercolour painter, he also tries to push the boundaries of the medium by painting at much larger formats than most other artists.
+He tries to keep his technique simple, using one brushstroke or mark instead of many, and he doesn’t worry about splatter or bleed.
+They make his images unique.
+Michael pushes the boundaries of the medium by painting at much larger formats than most other artists.

 Immediacy and freshness are strong characteristics in Michael’s work, and he tries to establish a connection with the subject that’s felt in the image.
-He also tries to keep it simple – one brushstroke or mark instead of many.
-A little brush splatter or bleed always help give his images a unique, one-off atmosphere.
-His portaits are much in demand, but he also does still life and nature.
-Not surprisingly, he creates plenty of stunning paintings of yachts.
+His portraits are much in demand, but he also does still life and nature, and creates plenty of amazing paintings of yachts in full sail.

 Question: Do you have any formal design training?
 Michael: Yes, St Albans School of Art and Canterbury College of Art and Design.
 Question: What drew you to illustration/design?
 Michael: I was encouraged to hone what was considered a talent.
 Question: Where do you live?
 Michael: The South Coast near Chichester, West Sussex.
 Question: Where is your studio and can you describe it for me?
 Michael: In the eaves above my garage at home.
 Question: Describe the view from your studio window?
 Michael: Looking west towards an old Sussex barn and North towards the South Downs across farmland.
 Question: Who or What is your biggest inspiration?
 Michael: The Sea.
 Question: Do you collect anything?
 Michael: The odd pebble.
 Question: Do you keep a scrapbook?
 Michael: No. Question: What are your interests outside of illustration?
 Michael: Sailing.
 Painting.